Aliases for ADH7 Gene

 GeneCards Summary for ADH7 Gene

 ADH7 (Alcohol Dehydrogenase 7 (Class IV), Mu Or Sigma Polypeptide) is a Protein Coding gene.
-Diseases associated with ADH7 include alcohol dependence and drug dependence.
+Diseases associated with ADH7 include atrophic gastritis and alcohol dependence.
 Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and retinol binding.
 An important paralog of this gene is ADH6.

 UniProtKB/Swiss-Prot for ADH7 Gene